Skip to main content

 Bridge supports the following chains for non-custodial card funding:

-A wallet can only be tied to one card account.
+A wallet can only be tied to one card.
 Bridge does not support issuing multiple cards that spend from the same wallet.

 -H "Content-Type: application/json" \